SAP-samples/teched2023-IN263/exercises/ex3/README.md

-## Create SAP Build Process Automation - Decisions Project
+## Exercise 3 - Configure Decision in SAP Build Process Automation: Part 01

-In this section, you will configure SAP Business Rule project which will be used to determine which business action should be executed for an event.
-Additionally, based on your scenario you can create decision tables and business rules.
+In this exercise, you will configure SAP Build Process Automation project where a Decision will be used to determine which business action should be executed for an event.
+Additionally, based on your scenario you will create a decision table.

 ### 1. Create SAP Build Process Automation Project